harbour/core/contrib/gtnap/Readme.md

       ![download_libreoffice](https://github.com/frang75/harbour_nappgui/assets/42999199/c410187b-3f27-473e-b756-4dce9b91fecd)

     * Install the LibreOffice development libraries.
 This installation is **required ONLY for compile GTNAP in development machines**.
       > **Important:** LibreOffice-SDK is available in 32-bit and 64-bit versions.
 You will need to compile GTNap in 32 or 64 bits depending on the version of LibreOffice.
-It is not possible to link 32 and 64 libraries in the same executable.
+It is not possible to mix 32 and 64 libraries in the same executable.
+In this tutorial we use the **64bit** version.

       ![download_libreoffice_sdk](https://github.com/frang75/harbour_nappgui/assets/42999199/4821de74-7e38-486a-94f6-ffd59d0f14a0)

     * Set the `LIBREOFFICE_HOME` environment variable with the path to the LibreOffice home directory (usually `C:\Program Files\LibreOffice`).
 This environment variable is required both to compile the program and to run it on the user's machines.
 GTNAP will connect to the LibreOffice program at runtime.

       ![envvar_libreoffice](https://github.com/frang75/harbour_nappgui/assets/42999199/3ad38b78-9214-4567-94b8-94dcf926848f)

    * Add `%LIBREOFFICE_HOME%/program` path to `PATH` environment variable.
 In order to run `exemplo` or any GTNAP-based application, LibreOffice .DLLs must be accesible and located.

       ![path_envvar](https://github.com/frang75/harbour_nappgui/assets/42999199/d0215a5e-8569-4dca-a313-f765ada84080)

 * In Linux:
     * Install the LibreOffice package.
 This installation is **required on both development machines and user machines**.
         ```